St. Winifred’s Catholic Primary School

 - We will seek to use public transport wherever practical for reasons of cost and sustainability

 - Children will be offered a variety of activities over the course of their schooling that will fulfil their cultural entitlement

 - Reasonable costs will be a consideration in choice of activities and we will seek to offer a balance between charged and free activities

 The total cost of an activity will be calculated by the member of staff organising the activity.
 This will consist of any transport costs, activity costs and will include the costs for accompanying adults.

 This total cost will then be divided between the total number of children who will be eligible to participate in the activity and parents/ carers will be asked to contribute this amount of money.

-Pupils in receipt of Pupil Premium will be funded for all school activities, trips and residentials.
+Pupils in receipt of Pupil Premium will be funded for all school activities, music, after school clubs, trips and residentials.
 The receipt of Pupil Premium is for some families a sensitive issue and some may want to make a voluntary contribution to the school.
 In this instance the parent should meet with the Headteacher to discuss.